 When Would You File a 3rd Party Claim in Workplace Injury?

 Alabama’s workers’ compensation program might not be the only means of recovery available to you as an injured employee.
 As is the case in most states, Alabama’s workers’ compensation program does not prevent an employee from pursuing additional damages in a personal injury lawsuit – as long as the defendant is a third party and not the employer.
-Pursuing damages through a civil claim on top of workers’ compensation could result in greater relief for your work-related injuries, hospital bills, disabilities, lost wages, and pain and suffering.
+Our Birmingham workers’ compensation lawyers know that pursuing damages through a civil claim on top of workers’ comp could result in greater relief for your work-related injuries, hospital bills, disabilities, lost wages, and pain and suffering.

 Workers’ Compensation: An “Exclusive Remedy?”